 WHOOP measures Respiratory Rate while you sleep and reports it in units of “breaths per minute.”
 The number you see in the sleep statistics box is the median number of breaths per minute throughout the night.
 Typical values range from 12 to 20 breaths per minute.
 We calculate Respiratory Rate from the raw heart rate data by taking advantage of a phenomenon known as Respiratory Sinus Arrhythmia.
 Described simply, when we breathe in our heart rate increases and when we breathe out our heart rate decreases, allowing us to preferentially pass blood by the lungs while they are full of oxygen.

-The graph below shows the distribution of all the Respiratory Rates recorded over a recent one-week span among WHOOP users.
+The graph below shows the distribution of all the Respiratory Rates recorded over a one-week span among WHOOP members.

 For this reason, Respiratory Rate is a useful metric because it makes it easy to spot sleeps in which “something was up.”
 On the other hand, Resting Heart Rate can meaninglessly change a few beats per minute from day to day.
 In statistics, this property is known as the “signal to noise ratio,” and it determines how much change you need to confidently conclude that a change is meaningful versus random variation.
 Median respiratory rate has remarkably high signal to noise ratio, making it very easy to interpret and trust.

-In my own data, for example, over the past 30 days my sleeping respiratory rate ranged from 14-15 breaths per minute every night except one--when I was sleeping in a middle seat on a red-eye plane from Boston to Reykjavik.
+In my own data, for example, over a recent 30-day span my sleeping respiratory rate ranged from 14-15 breaths per minute every night except one--when I was sleeping in a middle seat on a red-eye plane from Boston to Reykjavik.
 My Respiratory Rate was 17 that night, and I slept terribly.